ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 {:toc}

 ## Introduction
-One of the recurring topics in statistics is to perform regression analysis and establish a relationship between $$y$$ and $$x$$, given some data points.
-This is typically done by assuming some polynomial function and estimating its coefficients via [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
+One of the recurring topics in statistics is to establish a relationship between some response variable $$y$$, given some data points $$x$$.
+This procedure is called regression analysis and is typically done by assuming some polynomial function and estimating its coefficients via [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
 But what if we don't want to commit ourselves upfront regarding the number of parameters to use?
 Suppose that we'd like to consider every possible function as a candidate model for matching our data, no matter how many parameters were needed.
 How could we do that?

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/gaussian_process/various_fits.png" alt="Regression analysis">